On The $j$-Invariants of CM-Elliptic Curves Defined Over $\mathbb{Z}_p$: Results

 and the result follows similarly. \end{proof}

 \begin{rmk} Note that the above does not actually prove the converse to Lemma \ref{lem:frob} though it would provide for an alternate proof for one direction of Theorem \ref{thm:nolinear}. \end{rmk}

 We now explain the phenomenon where in specific circumstances certain $\bF_p$ reductions always occur with the same frequency.
 Based on \cite{CornutVatsal2} we should expect that this is caused by systematic collections of isogenies (coming from Hecke relations), and in our case we should expect $2$-isogenies to play a role.
+The results here have a similar flavor to those of \cite[pp. 95-96]{BrillMorClassNumbers} where they consider similar questions questions related to the orders $\bZ[\sqrt{-p}]$ and $\bZ[\frac{1+\sqrt{-p}}{2}]$.

 \begin{lemma} If $\sqrt{q_2} \in \alpha^\perp$ then $\cO \simeq O(p,q_2,r,m)$ or $O(p,q_2,r',m')$ for some choice of $r,m$ or $r',m'$. \end{lemma} \begin{proof} By \cite[Prop 2.1 and Rmk 2.2]{Ibukiyama} the conditions: